 I attended my first Evangelical communion service at a Christian youth conference when I was 18.
 After a weekend of high-energy shenanigans with my friends, we began to wind down to hear the discussion topic of the night.
 The youth pastor in the front of the hall brought fourth a few loaves of Wonder Bread and hundreds of tiny plastic shot glasses of grape juice.
 He stretched his hand over the food items and prayed for a blessing over them before distributing it to the 200-plus crowd of rowdy teens, including myself.

 At that time I had been debating on leaving the Catholic faith to become Protestant.
 Ever since a former friend from summer camp gave me a series of anti-Catholic bible tracts from Chick Publications, I had been wrestling with whether or not the Catholic mass was a form of idolatry.
-One of the hot topics that really divided me inside was the idea of transubstantiation – the bread and wine becoming the spiritual essence of the body and blood of Jesus.
+One of the hot topics that really divided me inside was the idea of transubstantiation – the bread and wine transforming into the literal body and blood of Jesus.

 I remember the speaker at this youth conference proclaiming, “There’s no magic to communion!
 By eating this bread and drinking out of this cup, you are merely partaking in a symbol of what Jesus has done for you!”

 “A symbol.
 That is all, right?”
 I thought to myself.
 “Why would it be anything more than that?
 If it was, wouldn’t that be some kind of witchcraft?“

 As someone who was new to faith in Jesus, my whole worldview had been turned upside down.
 I’ve heard of the possibility of material objects having the ability to possess evil spirits, even as a cradle-Catholic.
 The mindset that was fed to me during my youth group years was that behind every idol hides a demon.
 As a result, everything to do with crucifixes, statues, rosaries or even the Eucharist itself scared the hell out of me – pun intended.